Founder and Managing Director

 She is the former Chair, Libraries and Archives Copyright Alliance (LACA) from 2013 – 2017.
 During this period, she led the reform of the UK’s copyright laws on behalf of the cultural heritage sector, resulting in new UK exceptions to copyright in 2014.
 She has also regularly represented the interests of the sector to UK Government Ministers and she regularly sits on Government advisory groups.
 From 2002 – 2007, Naomi was the Secretary of the Museums Copyright Group and also a founding member of the Museums IP Network.
 From 2015-17, Naomi was a Trustee of the Chartered Institute of Library and Information Professionals (CILIP), the second largest professional organisation for librarians in the world.

-Naomi is a visiting lecturer at University College London, the Kingston University Business School and City University.
+Naomi is a visiting lecturer at University College London, York University, Kingston University Business School and City University.
 She is currently a lecturer on the new MA in Curating Art and Public Programme run by the Whitechapel Art Gallery and London South Bank University.
 In November 2017, Naomi was appointed a CREATe Industry Fellow and in 2018 Naomi joined the National Lottery Heritage Fund Advisors Network as a sectorial specialist on rights management supporting the National Lottery Heritage Fund and its funded projects.
 Naomi has created the programme for the annual CILIP Copyright Conference since 2011, an event which she also chairs.
 Together with Charles Oppenheim and Adrienne Muir, Naomi co-authored “Information Law: Compliance for Librarians, Information Professionals and Knowledge Managers”, published in 2020 by Facet Publishing and based on the Compliance Methodology which she created.
 In 2020, Naomi was awarded the prestigious CILIP KM&I Walford Award for her outstanding contribution to Knowledge and Information Management.